wuyu621/Comfy-Store-NextJS/README.md

 ## Demo

-You can view a live demo of the project on Netlify:
+You can view a live demo of the project on Vercel:
 [Comfy Store Live Demo](https://nextjs-comfystore.vercel.app/)